camunda/camunda-docs-static/get-started/content/bpmn20/service-task.md

 # Configure the Class in the Process

-Use the properties view to reference the Service Task in the process (see screenshot).
+Use the properties view to reference the service task in the process (see screenshot).
 You need to provide the fully qualified classname of your class in the *Java Class* property field.

 {{< img src="../img/modeler-service-task2.png" >}}

 Save the process model and update it in Eclipse.
 Build, deploy and execute the process application.
-After completing the *Approve Application* step, check the logfile of the Apache Tomcat server:
+After completing the *Approve Loan* step, check the logfile of the Apache Tomcat server:

 <pre class="console">
 INFO org.camunda.bpm.getstarted.loanapproval.ProcessRequestDelegate.execute